 -

-The process of grinding nordic skis is complicated and time consuming which is not an excuse or justification… All skis that arrive are analyzed with a steel scraper for severity of damage. e.g., flatness (convex or concave or both), surface damage, edge damage, etc. and then work begins.
+The process of grinding nordic skis is complicated and time consuming which is not an excuse or justification… I analyze all skis upon arrival with a steel scraper for severity of damage. e.g., flatness (convex or concave or both), surface damage, edge damage, etc. and then work begins.
 Step 1.
-Skis are placed into a work…
+I place skis into a work…

 -